apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 weak(boolean) | *Default: false* <br/> Indicates whether the framework should be weakly linked. type(string) | Indicates the type of framework to add. parent(string) | *Default: .* <br/> Sets the relative path to the directory containing the sub-project to which to add the reference.
-The default, `.`, implies the application project. arch(string) <br/> {% cdv_platform windows %} | Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the framework should only be included when building for the specified architecture. device-target(string) <br/> {% cdv_platform windows %} | Allowed values: `win` (or `windows`), `phone` or `all`. <br/>  Indicates that the framework should only be included when building for the specified target device type. versions(string) <br/> {% cdv_platform windows %} | Indicates that the framework should only be included when building for versions that match the specified version string.
-Value can be any valid node semantic version range string. target-dir(string) <br/> {% cdv_platform windows %} | Indicates a subdirectory into which the framework should be copied.
-In practice, this is most important when plugin contains different framework versions for different chip architectures or device targets, but which have the same name.
-This allows you to specify different subfolders for each framework version so that they don't overlap each other. implementation(string) <br/> {% cdv_platform windows %} | Sets the relative path to `.dll` file that contains implementation for WinMD component, written in C++. spec(string) <br/> {% cdv_platform ios %} | Paired with `type="podspec"`, this is the spec string for the CocoaPod you want to install (static library only).
+The default, `.`, implies the application project. spec(string) <br/> {% cdv_platform ios %} | Paired with `type="podspec"`, this is the spec string for the CocoaPod you want to install (static library only).
 CocoaPod support only exists in `cordova-ios 4.3.0` and `cordova-cli 6.4.0`.
 For your plugin, make sure  you add the appropriate `<engine>` tags and `package.json` [dependencies](../guide/hybrid/plugins/index.html#specifying-cordova-dependencies) to ensure backwards-compatible support. embed(boolean) <br/> {% cdv_platform ios %} | *Default: false* <br/>Paired with `custom="true"`, this is set to true if you want to embed your custom framework into your app bundle, so it can be dynamically loaded at runtime (dynamic framework).
 This puts your custom framework in the 'Embedded Binaries' section of your Xcode Project Settings.
 Only supported with the combination of `cordova-ios@4.4.0` and `cordova-cli@7.0.0` link(boolean) <br/> {% cdv_platform ios %} | *Default: !embed* <br/> Set this to true if you want to link the framework.
 This puts the framework in the 'Link Binaries with Libraries' section of your Xcode Project Settings.